AoDev/bard-router/documentation/docs/route_hooks.md

 ---
 id: route_hooks
-title: 'Route specific hooks'
+title: Route specific hooks
-sidebar_label: 'Route specific hooks'
+sidebar_label: Route specific hooks
 ---

 **Use route hooks if you need to redirect or run custom logic for a particular navigation request.**